litemint/litemint-soroban-contracts/README.md

 ### litemint-auction-contract

 This contract implements timed auctions with support for both open and sealed bid auctions, ascending and descending price mechanisms with linear or compound discount, customizable frequency/rate, _buy now_ option, concurrent and cancellable bids, configurable marketplace commission rate, extendable auctions, easy behaviors plugin via strategy design pattern.
-[View source and documentation](/crates/litemint-auction-contract/).
+For further details, check out the [source and documentation](https://github.com/litemint/litemint-soroban-contracts/crates/litemint-auction-contract/).

 ### litemint-royalty-contract

-(coming soon) This contrat implements a natural solution to enforce royalty payments without isolating NFTs from the SDEX, or requiring specific client knowledge.
-Check out [this discussion to learn more](https://github.com/orgs/litemint/discussions/1).
+This contract implements multiple royalty payment schemes for non-fungible tokens, including fixed, subscription, and percentage-based models.
+A key feature is its ability to enforce royalty payments without *isolating* NFTs from the Stellar DEX.
+Our approach ensures that NFT creators and collectors can freely hold and trade their NFTs from any Stellar DEX compatible service, enjoying an unrestricted sales funnel.
+For further details, check out the [source and documentation](https://github.com/litemint/litemint-soroban-contracts/crates/litemint-royalty-contract/).

 ## Contributing